Get Rid of Kitchen Clutter Once and For All

 The food we cook in the kitchen goes beyond mere survival.
 Food is not only essential, but also a great pleasure.
 Food is made up of the very nutrients that feed and fuel our lives, and we celebrate and share this in the kitchen.
 Food cooked and shared in the kitchen transcends actual physical nourishment and moves into the world of spiritual nourishment and community.
 There is a life force present in the kitchen that exists in no other room in the house.
 The kitchen is the cornerstone of love, nourishment and community.
 It can be a beautiful haven for connection, but if there are blocks in this space, it can also express a great need for communication and healing.

 Let’s explore the deeper meaning of kitchen clutter.
-I had a client, Tricia, whose kitchen clutter had become unbearable, even causing tension between her and her husband.
-Since kitchens have everything to do with nourishment, it was clear that Tricia’s soul was depleted.
+My client Tricia’s kitchen clutter had become unbearable, even causing tension between her and her husband.
+Since kitchens have everything to do with nourishment, it was clear that Tricia was feeling depleted.
 We discussed the kinds of clutter that was piled up in the kitchen.
-In addition to unpacked groceries, receipts, bottles of spices and other bric-a-brac, there were piles of books and college course brochures.
+In addition to unpacked groceries, receipts, bottles of spices and other random goodies from other rooms, there were piles of books and college course brochures.
 I assumed that they were related to her boys’ upcoming college tours, but they were actually Tricia’s.
 She wanted to go back to school.
 The nourishment that Tricia craved was her purpose and career path.
 The kitchen had been Tricia’s domain for the last 20 years.
 But Tricia had outgrown her role.
 She had raised her kids to the point that they no longer needed her.
 Her sons were in high school, and in a few short years they would be off at college.
 Tricia on the other hand, was lacking in direction, goals and career plans of her own.

 The kitchen’s clutter acted as an alarm clock for awakening Tricia’s power and voice.
 It gave her a safe space to express her needs, and when she was ready to look, it showed her exactly what she needed to do to thrive in her life and marriage.
 The following year Tricia launched into an education path to become a therapist.
 She now has a private practice, and empowers women every day through her work.
 The kitchen’s power center of love and nourishment lit the way for Tricia’s purpose to come to fruition.
 All she had to do was look just beyond the surface of the clutter.